kianteymouri/me104_simulations/README.md

 # me104_lecture_simulations
-simulations in matlab of examples done in dynamics lecture (me104 taught by Dr.Kenneth Kamrin) to reinforce my learning and help me study for finals
+simulations in matlab of examples done in dynamics lecture (me104 taught by Dr.Kamrin) to reinforce my learning and help me study for finals

-all credit goes to Professor Kenneth Kamrin of the University of California Berkeley
+all credit for problems go to Professor Kenneth Kamrin of the University of California Berkeley